tripleaceinnovations/API/README.md

 # A Simple REST API for Palindrome
-A simpe REST API that manages messages and provides details about those messages, specifically whether or not a message is a palindrome.
+A simpe REST API that manages messages and provides details about those messages, specifically whether or not a word is a palindrome.

 Application is written in Go Programming Language
 You can perform basic CRUD (CREATE, READ, UPDATE and DELETE) operations on the endpoint